ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Construction

 \subsection{Answer Verification and Indexing}

 To ensure factual alignment and traceability, each generated answer was validated by checking its similarity to the original source text.
 A hybrid verification pipeline was implemented:

 First, an exact substring match was attempted.
-If that failed, we applied approximate matching using the \texttt{fuzzysearch} and \texttt{rapidfuzz} libraries, leveraging Levenshtein-based\cite{navarro2001guided} edit distance and partial ratio scores\cite{rao2018partial}.
+If that failed, we applied approximate matching using the fuzzysearch and rapidfuzz libraries, leveraging Levenshtein-based edit distance \cite{navarro2001guided} and partial ratio scores \cite{rao2018partial}.
 A match was accepted if its similarity exceeded an empirical threshold of 80\%.

 A sliding window approach (400-character windows, 100-character steps) was used to localize the best-matching passage.
-Matches were buffered by 10 characters on either side to capture partial truncations.
+Matched passages were expanded by 10 characters on each side to capture partial truncations.
 QA pairs failing to meet the threshold were discarded.

 A random 10\% of the retained QA pairs were manually reviewed.
 This manual validation confirmed an estimated post-filtering accuracy exceeding 95\%.
-From the original pool of 1,550 generated QA pairs, 970 passed the verification pipeline, yielding a 62.6\% retention rate.
+From the original pool of 1,550 generated QA pairs, 952 passed the verification pipeline, yielding a 61.4\% retention rate.